TadghW/TadghW/README.md

-Hi! 👋 I'm Tadgh Wagstaff.

-I'm a junior developer based in Galway, Ireland.
-I'm currently pursuing a higher diploma in Software Design and Development
+Hi, I'm Tadgh!
+A junior developer based out of Galway, Ireland.
+I have experience with HTML, CSS, Javascript, Java, C#, and Python - and I'm just getting used to using Git, so sorry for any faux pas :)

 https://tadghwagstaff.com/